arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

 	- ![[attachments/Pasted image 20220512210613.png]]

 ## Network Access Control List (NACL)
-- NACL are a firewall at the subnet level
+- NACL is a firewall at the subnet level
 - One NACL per subnet but a NACL can be attached to multiple subnets
 - **New subnets are assigned the Default NACL**
 - **Default NACL allows all inbound & outbound requests**
 	- ![[attachments/Pasted image 20220512215745.png]]
 - NACL Rules
+	- Based only on IP addresses
 	- Rules number: 1-32766 (lower number has higher precedence)
 	- First rule match will drive the decision
 	- The last rule denies the request (only when no previous rule matches)